opentypejs/opentype.js/README.md

 opentype.js is a JavaScript parser and writer for TrueType and OpenType fonts.

 It gives you access to the <strong>letterforms</strong> of text from the browser or Node.js.
-See [the project website](https://opentype.js.org/) for a live demo.
+See [https://opentype.js.org/](https://opentype.js.org/) for a live demo.

 Features
 ========